jnlevine23/Movies-Oscars/README.md

 # Movies-Oscars
-Analyzing the link between movies and oscar wins/nominations.
+Analyzing the link between movies and Oscar wins/nominations.
 Do movies associated with a more decorated cast/director tend to perform better in terms of domestic gross total?

 ![lala](https://github.com/jnlevine23/Movies-Oscars/blob/master/Img/lalaland.jpg?raw=true)